StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/stddev.md

 ## Description

-Returns the standard deviation of the expr expression.
+Returns the population standard deviation of the expr expression.

 ## Syntax